Shanghai and Beyond

 Our specialists are fluent in both English and Mandarin and personally escort all tours.
 You will not be handed off to a guide whom you’ve never spoken with before

-Generally, you can tip your tour specialists and drivers if you feel satisfied with their worked and service, but it is not a common practice to tip restaurant waiters/waitresses or taxi drivers.
+Generally, you can tip your tour specialists and drivers if you feel satisfied with their work and service, but it is not a common practice to tip restaurant waiters/waitresses or taxi drivers.

 Comfortable, air-conditioned passenger vehicles are selected to serve our clients.
 Generally, we will arrange vehicles according to the number of people in the tour group to ensure plenty of space.
 Luxury vehicles available upon request.

 Yes, please provide your special requests when booking your tour.
 We will carefully arrange meals for you per your request.